 - Managers Menopause Awareness – 2 hours

-- Managing the Menopause with Style (menopausal people) – 2 hours
+- Managing the Menopause with Style (menopausal people) – 2.5 hours

-DM or email me at jo@jobanks.net for more information.
+For more information, email me at jo@jobanks.net.